 Archive for the ‘Music’ Category

-For the first time I worked as a live sound technician for a little street festival at the place where I live in Berlin, the Flora-Kiezfest 2015.
+For the first time I worked as a live sound technician in charge with my own equipment for a little street festival at the place where I live in Berlin, the Flora-Kiezfest 2015.
 Over the day we had 15 acts on stage, including four grown-up bands of different styles in the evening.